 Why a Bachelor's Degree?

 Adding the Bachelor of Science in Nursing to your credentials can assist you with career advancement and/or acceptance into a variety of post-baccalaureate nursing programs.
 CSU’s School of Nursing offers the working RN a flexible, online schedule.
 Students are admitted to the nursing program as juniors.
 The required nursing courses can be completed in three consecutive semesters (one year), with credit for nursing experience.
+The program begins twice a year with a Fall and Spring co-hort.

-Graduates are able to move immediately into the Master of Science in Nursing (MSN) program the semester following graduation if they meet all MSN requirements.
+Graduates are able to move immediately into the Master of Science in Nursing (MSN) program the fall semester following graduation if they meet all MSN requirements.

 The School of Nursing participates in the Northeast Ohio Access in Nursing model.
 Participation in this articulation model grants college credits to graduates of associate degree and diploma nursing programs.
 These credits are applied toward to the total number of hours needed to graduate from Cleveland State University with a BSN.